deinyefa/Puzzler/README.md

 - Build and Run

 # Notes
-- A full doucumentation of the game is available on my [https://medium.com/@df.eporwei/deinyefas-puzzler-project-c23383ab2128#.76pqh8a43] (Medium) page
+- A full doucumentation of the game is available on my Medium page at https://medium.com/@df.eporwei/deinyefas-puzzler-project-c23383ab2128#.76pqh8a43
+- This game is preset to the easiest difficulty level by default on the Unity Editor